Editor’s note: This piece contains spoilers for Season 1 and Season 2 of Landman.

 I am, on paper, the woman Landman thinks it’s writing.
 I’m tall and blonde.
 I’ve been married to an oilman for decades.
 I’ve lived in and out of Texas for more than 30 years, raised a family, watched my son play football under the Friday night lights, lived in compounds all over the world, flown into places where the work is dirty and dangerous and the stakes really are life and death.
 I have never—not once—met a woman like the wives, daughters, and widows Taylor Sheridan has teed up for our viewing pleasure.

 The blowjob in the truck was my breaking point.
 Not because sex shocks me; it doesn’t.
 My husband has worked in oil his whole career.
 I understand the language of boom towns and roughnecks, of gushing wells, busted hands, and the kind of men who come home with mud ground into their boot treads.
 I can live with grit.
 What I can’t live with is a show that begins and ends an episode by turning a woman’s body into a running gag—Angela sliding down in the passenger seat to “service” her ex yet again—as if her mouth is her main character trait.
-Once might have been lazy.
+Once might have been lazy writing.
 Twice feels like a thesis.

 And here’s the worst part: Landman is entertaining.
 It’s glossy TV built on very real stakes—land rights, corporate greed, the cost of fossil fuel—and the men are written with genuine care.
 That’s what makes watching it as a real oilman’s wife so infuriating.
 The show knows how to do complexity.
 But it refuses to extend that courtesy to the women.